gingerbeardman/gingerbeardman.github.io/_posts/2021-01-09-famicom-mahjong-hanafuda-controller-usb-keyboard-mod.md

 - Difficulty: 7/10
 - Cost: < £20

 I play a lot of Hanafuda games.
 In the arcade these games share a control panel with Mahjong.
-It’s basically a keyboard featuring the first half of the alphabet, presented in a long row of keys in alphabetical order.
+It’s basically a keyboard featuring the first half of the alphabet, presented as a long row of keys in alphabetical order.
 This makes playing Arcade Hanafuda games a bit of a chore without a bunch of keyboard remapping and emulator faff.

 Some people were using arcade control panels connected to their PC.
-In Japan you can buy a custom electronics kit to make a usb Mahjong/Hanafuda controller, but it’s expensive at about €85 plus shipping and import duty.
+In Japan you can buy a custom electronics kit to make a USB Mahjong/Hanafuda controller, but it’s expensive at about €85 plus shipping and import duty.
 There had to be a better way!

 I saw that a couple of old Famicom Mahjong games by Capcom were bundled with a custom controller.
 It was essentially two controllers in one, so won’t work with my controller adapter cables.
 So I wondered how easy it would be to convert one to USB?
 Posting on a NES developer forum helped me verify that it should be possible.